Stina Bergman Blix

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Stina Bergman Blix has previously worked as a researcher at Stockholm University.
+Stina Bergman Blix is a professor in sociology.
 She has been a Score Fellow at Stockholm Centre for Organizational Research, Stockholm University and an Honorary Visiting Scholar at Flinders University, Adelaide, Australia.
+She has previously worked as a researcher at Stockholm University

 She was the coordinator of the European Sociological Association Emotion Research Network 2015-17.
 She is still an active member and part of the advisory board.